clairelizbet/discord-sudo/readme.md

 # Sudo for Discord

-Control access to admin privileges on your server with Sudo for Discord
+Control access to admin privileges on your server with Sudo for Discord.

+Trusted members of your Discord guild can be given access to `/sudo` which grants temporary admin access so that each member is no longer required to have admin access all the time.

 ## Setup